Full Body Workouts

 • Difficulty Level: Beginner-friendly

-Before creating a workout plan, clarify what you want to achieve.
-Are you looking to lose weight, build muscle, or improve overall fitness?
-Establishing clear goals will help you choose the right exercises and structure your workouts effectively.
+Before creating your workout plan, identify what you want to achieve.
+Are you aiming to lose weight, build muscle, improve endurance, or enhance flexibility?
+Write down your goals to give you a clear direction.

 Step 2: Choose Your Exercises

-Select a mix of exercises that target all major muscle groups: legs, chest, back, shoulders, arms, and core.
-Here’s a sample list to get you started:
+Select exercises that target all major muscle groups: legs, back, chest, arms, and core.
+Here’s a simple list of effective full-body exercises you can include:

 Step 3: Structure Your Workout